 Visa & residence timeline (what “6 months” really means)

-• Residence permit: after entry, apply for prolonged residence (issued for 1 year) and may be extended once for another year (total up to 2 years).
+- Residence permit: after entry, apply for a prolonged residence permit (valid for 1 year), which may be extended once for another year (total up to 2 years).

 Income threshold (how much you must show)